MichaelClerx/fitzlet/README.md

-# fitzlet
+# Fitzlet: Simplified 2d electrophysiology simulator for android

-Fitzlet: Simplified 2d electrophysiology simulator for android
+- no code yet, just issues for now